byuflowlab/DiscreteAdjoint.jl/docs/src/index.md

 For Fully-Implicit Differential Algebraic Equations
  - `DImplicitEuler`

-Note that DAE initialization algorithms are not yet supported, though this only impacts the gradient of the objective with respect to the initial conditions.
+Note that DAE initialization algorithms are not yet supported.

 ## Example Usage